Pixofield/keyshapejs/README.md

 The [Keyshape app support page](https://www.keyshapeapp.com/support) has tutorials showing how to control animations exported from Keyshape.

-The the timeline can be controlled like this:
+The timeline can be controlled like this:

     KeyshapeJS.globalPlay();                // global play
     KeyshapeJS.globalPause();               // global pause